aimat-lab/ML4pXRDs/README.md

 # Documentation
 ## Getting started
-For convenience and because the provided utilities are potentially also interesting to use for other projects concerning powder XRDs, the code for the simulation of pXRDs and generation of synthetic crystals is provided as a package.
+For convenience, the code for the optimized simulation of pXRDs and generation of synthetic crystals is provided as a package called `ml4pxrd_tools`.
 Before training, this should be installed, ideally in a separate virtual environment or anaconda environment.
-We tested the package for python 3.8.0 on Ubuntu, but it should also work for other python versions and operating systems.
+We tested the package with python 3.8.0 on Ubuntu, but it should also work for other python versions and operating systems.

-Call pip in the root of the repository:
+To install the package, call pip in the root of the repository:

 ```
 pip install -e .